 After talking about the past, turn your presentation towards the future, always following your common thread.
 Explain your motivations by describing why you became interested in the position.
 This is the time to connect with all the information you have given so far to show what you can bring to the company.

 At Fed Finance, we believe in the potential of all candidates.
 Our experts are dedicated to providing you with all the tools you need to get the job you want.
+If you are looking for a finance job in Quebec, we are the right recruitment agency for you!
 Contact Fed Finance for help with your job application process.